 Looking for Erin Condren Planner Ideas?
-I’m sharing an inside look into my EC Life Planner for those of you who are pen and paper organizational people like myself!
-I’m sharing how I use the planner features and how I stay organized.
+I’m sharing an inside look into how I use my Erin Condren Life Planner for those of you who are pen and paper organizational people like myself!
+I’m sharing how I use the EC planner features in order to stay organized.

-The EC Life Planner fit all of the needs I was looking for in a life planner – pretty and customizable with lots of room to write.
-I have written about why I chose the EC Life Planner if you are interested.
+The answer is usually yes!
+It’s also why I really do love the EC Life Planner though.
+It fits all of the needs I was looking for in a life planner – pretty and customizable with lots of room to write – while also being customizable in so many other ways by other people.

 Year after year it has stayed my favorite planner.
 I have her planners, her notebooks, her stationary, her markers, and even her canvases, so I love being able to share a product that I love with all of you.

 In this post, I share with you a ton of Life Planner Ideas as well as other Erin Condren ideas for you using some of her other products.

 Plus, I update every year to include a look into the new Erin Condren Life Planner, including the Life Planner Binder that was released this year which will be the majority of the photos in this post.